• englishالعربية

 • Demonstrate effective leadership, strategic choices and teamwork skills to solve complex innovation management problems and communicate decisions to relevant audiences.

-Online Application for Graduate Admission to Master of Innovation Management (MIM)
+Online Application for Graduate Admission to Master in Innovation Management (MIM)

 MBRSG ensures that all applications are considered on academic merit in accordance with the admission criteria.
 MBRSG applies ethical practices in respect to all applications and no discriminatory practices are tolerated.